jzhoulab/puffin/README.md

 #### Questions and feedbacks

 Thank you for using Puffin.
-If you have any questions or feedback, you can let us know at puffin-user@googlegroups.com.
+If you have any questions or feedback, you can let us know at the [discussions tab] (https://github.com/jzhoulab/puffin/discussions).
 If you found a bug, you can file a Github issue with details for reproducing the bug.
 Puffin is completely free for any non-commercial and academic use, and please contact us for commercial applications.